 Why?

-How can I cheat?
+How can I manage intake?

 Why?

-How can I cheat?
+How can I manage intake?

 Dairy